Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 Even though the electron spin-nuclear interactions are not approximated, the Hilbert space is significantly reduced through clusterization.
 In this approach, the subsystems of the central spin-spin bath model consist of only a few spins at a time, which limits the entanglement and non-classical correlations in the system that can be captured.
 Consequently, the choice of clusters and the definition of subsystems directly determine the accuracy of the approximation.
 For strongly interacting systems such as the V$_\text{B}^{-}$ defect in hBN, there is no established guideline for constructing such clusterizations.
 The cluster must be defined in a way that ensures the density matrix remains computationally tractable while accurately capturing the relevant correlation effects.
 Therefore, we investigate four different models with varying complexity and subsystem sizes to uncover relevant correlations and memory effects within the bath.

-\subsection{$T_1$ Theoretical Prediction.}
+\subsection{$T_1$ Theoretical Prediction}

 As detailed in the Methods section, the $T_1$ time is determined from the population of the electron spin until it relaxes to thermal equilibrium.
-Fig.~S1 in Supplementary S1 illustrates the energy-level splitting among the three relevant states and suggests that the $B$ fields in the vicinity of the ground-state level anticrossing (GSLAC) yield particularly narrow splitting, as the GSLAC is the point at which two ground-state sublevels become nearly degenerate.
+Fig.~\ref{fig:GSLAC} illustrates the energy-level splitting among the three relevant states and suggests that the $B$ fields in the vicinity of the ground-state level anticrossing (GSLAC) at around 1250 G yield particularly narrow splitting, as the GSLAC is the point at which two ground-state sublevels become nearly degenerate.
 This implies that spin relaxation near GSLAC is faster, which can minimize computational expense.
 We therefore adopt a fixed $B$ field at 800~G to evaluate the performance of various computational models for predicting $T_1$.
+This value is close to, but outside, the GSLAC regime.

-\textbf{Model 1: Two-Spin Clusters}
+\subsection{Model 1: Two-Spin Clusters}

 In this model, each cluster consists of the electron spin-1 of V$_\text{B}^{-}$ and a single nitrogen nuclear spin, as illustrated in Fig.~\ref{fig:all_model}(a).
 This results in a Hilbert space of dimension $\mathcal{H} = \mathcal{H}_{V_B^{-}} \otimes \mathcal{H}_{I_{^{15}N}}$, corresponding to six basis states.
 In total, 32 subsystems have been constructed in the cluster.
 The boron nuclear spins are excluded due to their weaker hyperfine interactions at this point, as shown in Fig.~\ref{fig:vb-1_interaction}(b).
 Based on this cluster, the dipolar nuclear interaction between nuclear spins is neglected.
 In addition, due to the two-spin clusterization, only electron spin-nuclear spin correlation and coherence are accounted for by the approximation.